My approach in a nutshell

 • Art Therapy

-I believe that every person holds innate wisdom, resilience, and the capacity for growth, and my role as a therapist is to help clients reconnect with their own inner strengths in a safe, collaborative, and nonjudgmental space.
+• My approach to therapy is grounded in an empowerment-focused, trauma-informed, and humanistic framework.
+I believe that every person holds innate wisdom, resilience, and the capacity for growth, and my role as a therapist is to help clients reconnect with their own inner strengths in a collaborative, and nonjudgmental space.

 As an artist, farmer, and full-spectrum doula, I bring a creative and strengths-based lens to my work.
 I often integrate expressive modalities such as art-making, storytelling, journaling, nature-based practices, and body awareness to support deep self-discovery and healing.
-I believe that reconnecting with the natural world—and with something greater than ourselves—can be profoundly regulating and restorative, offering perspective, meaning, and a sense of belonging.
+Rather than centering pathology or what’s “wrong,” I support clients in drawing from their lived experiences, identities, and cultural roots as sources of transformation.

 • I blend evidence-based practices with creative, somatic, and relational approaches in a way that honors the whole person—mind, body, and spirit.